 Zika is a mosquito-borne infection caused by Zika virus, a member of the genus flavivirus and family Flaviviridae.
 Zika virus was first isolated from a monkey in the Zika forest in Uganda in 1947.

-WHO, in conjunction with US Centers for Disease Control and Prevention and European Centre for Disease Prevention and Control, developed a revised Zika country classification scheme which was published in March 2017.
-PHE and NaTHNaC have reviewed and updated their Zika travel and sexual transmission advice as a result and have made changes to the risk ratings in some countries.
+PHE and the National Travel Health Network and Centre (NaTHNaC) have reviewed and updated their Zika travel and sexual transmission advice and have made changes to the risk ratings in some countries.

 Travellers should use the Country Information Pages on the NaTHNaC website for up to date and detailed advice for those travelling to countries or areas affected by Zika virus.
 The CIP are also linked to each individual country from the A to Z country list.